Purdue Online Writing Lab (OWL)

 - Unit 6: Achieving an academic writing style

-For students attending or preparing to attend an English-speaking university, or simply for those who want to improve their listening skills, this series of BBC podcasts could be helpful.
+If you’re attending or preparing to attend an English-speaking university, or simply want to improve your listening skills, this series of BBC podcasts is for you.
 It’s about learning to listen and listening to learn.

 There is a free version of this application that you can download to your desktop or use in your browser if you’re writing online on a blog or social media page.
 It checks spelling and suggests possible grammar mistakes.

 RefSeek is a web search engine for students and researchers that aims to make academic information easily accessible to everyone.
 RefSeek searches more than one billion documents, including web pages, books, encyclopaedias, journals and newspapers.